RESIDENTIAL RoofING SERVICES

 What Is a Residential Roof Inspection?

 A residential roof inspection is a careful look at the roof you have right now, not the roof you hope you have.
-We check the surface, the trouble spots, and the areas that usually fail first, so you’re not relying on a glance from the driveway.
+We check the surface, the trouble spots, and the areas that usually fail first so you're not relying on a glance from the driveway.

-And we’re not only looking for obvious damage like a missing shingle or a broken tile.
+We're looking for more than obvious damage like a missing shingle or broken tile.
 A lot of Arizona roof problems start smaller than that.
 Flashing can loosen.
 Sealant can dry out.
 Heat can warp materials just enough to let water in when the weather turns.
+If we find something, we explain it in plain language.

 What We Look At During a Home Roof Inspection

 Inside the attic or roof structure, we look for moisture staining, insulation issues, ventilation problems, and early signs of mold.
 Poor airflow is a frequent issue in Arizona homes and can shorten the life of a roof faster than many homeowners expect.
+Structural components like decking and framing are checked too.

 When Homeowners Should Schedule a Roof Inspection

-Most Arizona homeowners don’t need to wait for a leak to get their roof looked at.
-A simple check once a year is usually enough to catch small problems while they’re still small.
+Most Arizona homeowners don't need to wait for a leak.
+A simple check once a year is usually enough to catch small problems while they're still small.
+The other smart time is after rough weather.
+Monsoon rain and wind can shift tiles, lift an edge, or open up a small gap around flashing.

 Why Arizona Homes Need a Closer Look

+Roofs in Northern and Central Arizona age differently than roofs in milder climates.
 Intense sun exposure dries out materials faster.
 Temperature swings stress seams and fasteners.
 Monsoon storms expose weaknesses that may not show up during dry months.
-These conditions make regular inspections especially important for homeowners who want to avoid surprise leaks.

 40+